KiwiBirb95/CS4470_Group20_DV/README.md

 ## 3. Core Components

 ### 3.1 Network Setup
-- The server initializes by parsing a topology file (lines 31-107)
+- The server initializes by parsing a topology file
-- Creates TCP connections with neighbors (lines 145-156)
+- Creates TCP connections with neighbors
 - Uses threading for concurrent handling of:
   - Connection acceptance
   - Periodic updates